jamesbungay/cv-tremor-amplitude/README.md

 ---

 All of the code within this repository is a part of my dissertation "Development of a Computer Vision Method to Measure Parkinson's Tremor Amplitude", supervised by Dr. David Wong of the University of Manchester.

-Copyright © 2022 James Bungay.
-All rights reserved.
-A licence for any use (of any kind) of the contents of this repository, code or otherwise, cannot be implicitly granted at this time.
-If reading this and you wish to use this work, please contact me as the licensing situation may change.